 Health (noun) The condition of being sound in body, mind, or spirit

-REMinder Health (proper noun) A small Australian start-up with BIG ambitions in helping people improve their quality of life through effective Sleep Wellness programs that address inadequate sleep and/or sleep disorders.
+REMinder Health (proper noun) A small Australian start-up with BIG ambitions in helping people improve their quality of life through effective Sleep Performance programs that address inadequate sleep and/or sleep disorders.

 REMinder Health has the tools, expertise and partners to help you get more restorative sleep.
 "Sleep is the golden chain that ties health and our bodies together." ~ Thomas Dekker